 In connection with the sale of the securities, underwriters or agents may receive compensation from us or from purchasers of the securities, for whom they may act as agents, in the form of discounts, concessions or commissions.
 Our common stockholders will indirectly bear such fees and expenses as well as any other fees and expenses incurred by us in connection with any sale of securities.
 Underwriters may sell the securities to or through dealers and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions from the purchasers for whom they may act as agents.
-Underwriters, dealers and agents that participate in the distribution of the securities may be deemed to be underwriters under the Securities May be deemed to be underwriting discounts and commissions under the Securities Act.
+Underwriters, dealers and agents that participate in the distribution of the securities may be deemed to be underwriters under the Securities Act of 1933 (the "Securities Act"), and any discounts and commissions they receive from us and any profit realized by them on the resale of the securities may be deemed to be underwriting discounts and commissions under the Securities Act.
 Any such underwriter or agent will be identified and any such compensation received from us will be described in the applicable prospectus supplement.
 The maximum aggregate commission or discount to be received by any member of the Financial Industry Regulatory Authority or independent broker-dealer will not be greater than 8% of the gross proceeds of the sale of securities offered pursuant to this prospectus and any applicable prospectus supplement.
 We may also reimburse the underwriter or agent for certain fees and legal expenses incurred by it.